railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 .. note:: Duplicating Invoices

         Instead of entering a new invoice each time, you can base an invoice on a similar preceding one and duplicate it.
-To do this, first search for a suitable existing one.
+To do this, first search for a suitable existing invoice.
 In the web client, show the invoice in read-only (non-editable) form view, then click `Duplicate`.
 In the GTK client, select :menuselection:`Form --> Duplicate` from the top menu.